 - A key part of this program is mentorship.
 Do you have someone specific in mind you would like to support you during your research?

-The deadline to submit a complete application is March 27, 2020.
+The deadline to submit a completed application is end of April.
 Then a committee will review applications thoroughly and evaluate them based on three main criteria:

 1. Impact on the Indigenous community;